Audits & Fraud2025-03-04T20:19:20-06:00

 By |December 5th, 2012|

 Consider the following scenarios: (1) A newspaper headline reads: “Sticky Fingered Deacon Pads Wallet with Offering Plate Funds.”
 Nobody wants this humiliating portrayal of their church to appear in the paper.
-(2) A senior pastor dreads [...]
+(2) A senior pastor [...]

 Is Your Data Secure?